harry-ramsay2000/tunnel-manuals/docs-gaster/wind-tunnel.md

 <!-- <figurecaption>Gaster Tunnel hardware and instrumentation connection layout</figurecaption> -->
 <!-- </figure> -->

-# Connections
+## Connections
 For the control system to operate all functions correctly, it is important to ensure that any and all hardware is connected through the correct channels.
-These channels are highlighted below.
+A top-level connection diagram can be seen below.

 ```mermaid
     flowchart LR